 Total Shoulder Replacement Presentation

 Does shoulder replacement surgery last forever?

 Typically, patients experience significant pain and functional improvement following a total shoulder replacement.
-However, the prosthesis (metal ball and plastic cup) can wear out over time, and therefore the procedure is generally reserved for patients over the age of 50 and patients younger than 50 who may have no other option than to consider a shoulder replacement.
+However, the prosthesis (metal ball and plastic cup) can wear out over time, and therefore the procedure is generally reserved for patients over the age of 50.
+Although some patients younger than 50 may have no other option than to consider a shoulder replacement.
 On average, a shoulder replacement is expected to last between 10-20 years.
 Younger patients suffering from shoulder arthritis are encouraged by Dr. Mazzara and his team to consider more minimally invasive joint preserving surgeries before undergoing shoulder replacement.